kaiyun717/cs285_project/data/README.md

 - `healthy_angle_range` = [-0.2, 0.2]
 - `healthy_state_range` = [-100.0, 100.0]

-If given full range, Hopper dies basically after each reset.
+If given full range, Hopper dies basically in one step after reset.
 Then it's impossible to do frame-skipping.
 Thus, I tuned the reset state to be like the following:
 (X-position shouldn't really matter since the objective is to have the Hopper standing.)

 ```python